Dwain Chambers: American Football

-Chambers signed for BAFA National Leagues side Farnham Knights in 2005, After attending a series of NFL Europe training camps, he gained a professional contract with German NFL Europa side Hamburg Sea Devils in March 2007.
+Chambers signed for BAFA National Leagues side Farnham Knights in 2005, After attending a series of NFL Europe training camps, he gained a contract with German NFL Europa side Hamburg Sea Devils in March 2007.
 Following news that Chambers was receiving new, legal nutritional supplements from Victor Conte, the Hamburg Sea Devils confirmed that Chambers would undergo a vigorous drug testing regime.

 Chambers reflected on drug use in athletics in an interview with Olympic gold medallist Sir Matthew Pinsent for the BBC's Inside Sport programme.
 Chambers claimed there would always be athletes using performance-enhancing drugs because drug testers did not keep pace with advances in science and that athletes who took drugs had an immense advantage over those who remained clean.
 Chambers was roundly condemned for his comments in the interview by both the press and his former colleagues in the athletics world, including Sir Steve Redgrave, Mo Farah, and Sebastian Coe.

 Chambers' American football career was brought to a standstill when a stress fracture injury on his right foot ruled him out for the season.
 The situation worsened further when the NFL closed the European league on 29 June 2007 leaving Chambers jobless.
 He returned as a TV personality on reality television show Cirque de Celebrité in October but was unpopular with the public and subsequently voted off.